ComposableFi/composable/docs/docs/parachains/picasso-parachain-overview.md

 Using this framework, to assist in and stimulate the development process for building on Picasso, we have developed a building base-level infrastructure from which other pallets can be created.
-Initially, we will be deploying our Oracle (Apollo), Vaults (Cubic), Mosaic and Centauri pallets, in order to provide a foundation for Picasso.
+Initially, we will be deploying our Oracle (Apollo), Vaults (Cubic), Pablo and Centauri pallets, in order to provide a foundation for Picasso.
 Picasso helps achieve this by creating a natively interoperable platform, and a modularly composable Substrate pallet ecosystem, and helping move DeFi further along
 [the spectrum of interoperability](https://medium.com/composable-finance/the-philosophy-of-the-cross-chain-ecosystem-a-continuum-of-interoperability-33ed81350190).